-You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind extract and sambar powder or by adding more spices (even without sambar powder) and a simple seasoning (which is what I do).
-See here how to make sambar without sambar powder
+You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind extract and sambar powder, (using a pressure cooker or programmable instant pot) or by adding more spices (even without sambar powder) and a simple seasoning (which is what I do).

 As a matter of fact, vegetables are main ingredients in traditional sambar recipes, as this is actually a healthy soup/stew kind of combination of lentils and vegetables with spices.
 However if you are out of time and if you don’t have chopped vegetables with you, this simple sambar recipe without vegetables can help you to make a quick gravy for rice or dosa or idli.